-Single napping is a fabric finishing process that is applied to one side of knit fabric.
+Single napping is a fabric finishing process that is applied to one side of the knit fabric.
 The fiber ends are mechanically raised to the surface of the fabric and then either left out, brushed flat, or clipped smooth.
-Single napped fabrics are smooth on one side and have a pile on the other side.
+Single-napped fabrics are smooth on one side and have a pile on the other side.
 The pile direction is different for each fabric.
 This process creates a softer and warmer fabric.
-Single napped knits are considered to be less elastic than most types of knit fabrics.
+Single-napped knits are considered to be less elastic than most types of knit fabrics.

 Types Of Knit Fabric By Percentage Of Stretch

 When you’re choosing fabric for your sewing patterns, check the pattern to see what stretch percentage it recommends using.
 You might see something like 25% stretch or even possibly a percentage of spandex (ex: 5% spandex).